List of Downton Abbey characters: The Hon. Atticus Aldridge

 The Honourable Ephraim Atticus Aldridge (played by Matt Barber), more commonly known by his middle name, Atticus, is the son and heir of Baron Sinderby, Daniel Aldridge (played by James Faulkner), a banking magnate and his wife Rachel (played by Penny Downie), an English Jew.
 He meets Lady Rose MacClare one stormy day in York in the spring of 1924, while she is leaving a pastry shop, and helps her with her packages.
 He goes with her to the church of St. Mary Magdalene, where Rose helps care for exiled Russians.
 He is initially reticent about his family, but mentions that his great-grandfather and his family were Russian Jews from Odessa who had emigrated to England during the 19th century and eventually anglicised their family name.
 After a confrontation with one of the Russian emigres, Count Rostov, which Rose witnesses, Atticus reveals his family had emigrated after being driven from Odessa in that city's 1859 and 1871 pogroms.
-Lord Sinderby was opposed to his marriage to Rose owing to her goy origins while his wife accepts her because "her son's happiness is more important".
+Lord Sinderby was opposed to his marriage to Rose owing to her goy origins, derogatorily calling her as a shiksa while his wife accepts her because "her son's happiness is more important".
 Rose's mother, who held antisemitic views, tried to sabotage Atticus' wedding, first by paying a prostitute to obtain objectionable photos of her with him during his stag party and when that failed, she declared her intention to divorce Shrimpie just before the civil marriage at Caxton Hall, (knowing very well about Lord Sinderby's opposition to divorce), but also failed there, owing to the intervention of Lady Sinderby.